iudukala/graphql_task/README.md

 ## progress

-- [ ] All code written should follow Domain Driven Design, have a look at (<https://github.com/stemmlerjs/ddd-forum>) for reference
+- [ ] All code written should follow Domain Driven Design

 - [ ] When the fruit is created, updated, or deleted; a domain event should be emitted.